-This is my twenty-third year of teaching, and I think I may have finally figured out what I am doing: I’m teaching my students to be maladjusted.
+This is my twenty-second year of teaching, and I think I may have finally figured out what I am doing: I’m teaching my students to be maladjusted.

 Many years ago in my student teaching, I was taking an educational philosophy course.
 The defining question of this class was “What is the purpose of teaching?”